Estimated reading time: 7 minutes

 - My son created a design on a soft cut block using a pencil.

-- I used the lino cutters to carve out his design, carving away from me (health and safety).
+- I used the lino cutters to carve out his design for printmaking, carving away from me (health and safety).

 - My son then squeezed out Crimson Red fabric paint onto a tray.